Dutch public broadcasting system: The start of private media (1990–2000)

-In anticipation of the launch of new commercial satellite channels, a third television network, Nederland 3, launched in April 1988.
+In anticipation of the launch of new commercial satellite channels, a third television channel, Nederland 3, launched in April 1988.
 Luxembourg-based RTL-Véronique began broadcasting in October 1989.
 In 1992, the government of the Netherlands legalised commercial television, and a number of new commercial channels were established.
 As a result, the market share of public television had fallen from 85% to 50% by 1994.
 Veronica decided to leave the public system after 20 years to become a commercial broadcaster.
-By 1996 the arrival of more private channels from RTL and SBS had further reduced the market share of the public networks to 40%.
+By 1996 the arrival of more private channels from RTL and SBS had further reduced the market share of the public channels to 40%.

 With the change in the television landscape, changes were made to strengthen the public sector.
 Its financial revenues were improved by an increase in advertising time and the indexation of the licence fee to the cost of living.

 In 1995 the programming duties of the Nederlandse Omroep Stichting (Netherlands Broadcasting Foundation, NOS) were split in two, with the creation of the NPS (Netherlands Programming Foundation).
 NOS was charged with providing news, sport and coverage of important live events, while the NPS provided cultural and children's programming.

 The previous NOS management was replaced by a three-person board, charged with developing strategies and responsibility for all public output.
-Programming co-ordinators were appointed for each of the television and radio networks, and channel identities were created, largely replacing the varying on-air presentation of the pillar broadcasters.
-The broadcasting associations also have a degree of input through a Supervisory Board.
+Programming co-ordinators were appointed for each of the television and radio channels, and channel identities were created, largely replacing the varying on-air presentation of the pillar broadcasters.
+The broadcasting associations also have a degree of input through a supervisory board.

-The market share of the public networks stabilized in 1999 at 38%, with the entry of a new broadcasting association, the first in 25 years.
+The market share of the public broadcasters stabilized in 1999 at 38%, with the entry of a new broadcasting association, the first in 25 years.
 BNN (Bart's News Network, later Bart's Neverending Network) replaced Veronica as programme supplier to teenagers and young adults.

 Diversification, expansion and the creation of the NPO (2000–2010)

-Under the new "open system" any company can become a broadcasting company and obtain radio and TV airtime.
-The only requirement is to request official status from the government and to have enough members.
-Broadcasting companies in the Netherlands must ensure every year they have enough members to retain their official status, and most of them sell TV guides or other magazines and make every subscriber a member of their organization.
+Under the newer "open system" any company can become a broadcasting company and obtain radio and TV airtime.
+As of 2024, the primary requirements set out in the Media Act of 2008 require that new broadcasters provide additional diversity to the public broadcasting system, and that all associations attain - and continue to maintain - a certain number of members (currently 100,000; provisional status may be granted with 50,000 members).
+Such recruitment can be compared with that used for community or public broadcasting in other countries, with incentives such as magazines or other offers provided by some associations to attract membership.

 Many people question whether the current system is still appropriate in this age of digital broadcasting.
 There were plans in the run-up to the 2002 general election to change the way broadcast companies are selected, and to abolish the member-based system completely.
 Vocal critics included Pim Fortuyn, the assassinated leader of his own right-wing party.
 However, currently the system is still the way it always has been.